jysandy/sharkviewer/README.txt

 NOTE: I did NOT write the DirectXTK project.
 It's an open source library which I included in the repository for convenience.
 I wrote the other two projects though :P

+ANOTHER NOTE: I did NOT create the shark model.
+I obtained it from http://tf3dm.com/3d-model/megalodon-battlefield-4-67390.html